 It is no miracle that strawberry jam is so incredibly popular around the globe.
 Hardly anything tastes so much like summer like this.
 So I decided, I will use the opportunity that you can currently pick fresh strawberries on the fields near Cologne and make a new batch of my favorite homemade jam.
 I love making my own jam, as you can regulate the amount of sugar and the taste is so much more intense.
 Another plus: have you ever noticed the amount of ingredients listed on an average strawberry jam jar?
 Incredible.
-I adhere to the „less is more“ principle with this simple recipe with a mere 3 ingredients.
+I adhere to the „less is more“ principle with this simple recipe with a mere 3 base ingredients.
 They are really all you need.
 The strawberry is the queen, let her shine by not drawing too much attention to a broad variety of things that are supposedly needed to make jam taste good and last longer.

 - 2 pounds (500 grams) of strawberries